Impe

 Now to combine it all together!
 To interpret a program is,

-to pass the results from each step to the next, all inside of an effect
+the results from each step to the next, all inside of an effect monad

-monad that handles logging and exceptions.
-Even more, polysemy makes it
+that handles logging and exceptions.
+Even more, polysemy makes it each

-each to include different state effects, so the interpretation effect
+to include different state effects, so the interpretation effect can

-can include the state effects from typechecking and execution as well --
+include the state effects from typechecking and execution as well -- all

 type Interpretation r a =